 {{signature}}

-Follow-up email sample #2.
-You don’t get a reply on other channels
+Follow-up email sample: You don’t get a reply on other channels

 If you are applying a multi-channel cadence, email is most likely one of your steps.
 For instance, you connected and messaged them on LinkedIn.
-Then, with their name and company, you found their email using a contact enrichment tool.
-Now you want to craft the second follow up email template.
+Then, with their name and company name, you find their email using a contact enrichment tool.
+Now you want to craft the second follow-up email template.

 Subject: promised to send you the {{video_article_presentation_document_etc}}